nathanielshak/advancedprogramming/Lesson1/macsetup.md

 TODO: do they have to install ruby first here?
 -->

 * **Install Homebrew**.
-You don't really need to know what this is, but if you're curious, it's software that helps us easily install and manage other software.
+Alright, ready for some fun?
+You don't really need to know what Homebrew is, but if you're curious, it's software that helps us easily install and manage other software.
 This will actually be useful whether or not you need to install Python.

 Okay, I know the terminal looks really scary, but you can do it!
 By the end of this class, you and the terminal will be good friends. *Okay, ready to really feel like a real hacker?*